-Have attended the full Mindful Self-Compassion program (8 Week or 5-Day Intensive format, in-person or online prior to starting the program).
+Have attended the full Mindful Self-Compassion (MSC) program (8 Week or 5-Day Intensive format, in-person or online prior to starting the program).
 In order to establish a firm foundation of immersion in self-compassion and personal practice, this is a firm requirement for entry into the Certification program.

 Be a licensed or supervised mental health professional with active liability insurance.
 Psychologists, psychiatrists, social workers, licensed mental health counselors, marriage and family therapists, are invited to apply, as are students enrolled in a graduate psychotherapy training program.
 Other professionals will be considered on a case-by-case basis.

 Participants are expected to commit themselves to daily meditation practice for the duration of the course.
 This is essential for the understanding of how meditation practice works and its application in psychotherapy and caregiving.
 This commitment will be supported by ongoing instruction and through regular consultation with experienced MSC teachers.